For factual rebuttals of the misinformation promulgated by other nuclear advocates, please visit https://nuclear.foe.org.au/propaganda/

 - The annual probability of starting a weapons program is somewhat lower in countries with operating power reactors compared to countries without them (a statistically non-significant finding).

 So why does Heard privilege the second of those findings when only the first is statistically significant?
 Why does Heard privilege the finding that excludes countries with power reactors under construction (but not in operation) when the inclusion of such countries provides a fuller, more accurate assessment of the power/weapons connections?
-Perhaps Heard’s selectivity is connected to his work as a paid nuclear lobbyist whose fake environment group accepts secret corporate donations.
+Perhaps Heard’s selectivity is connected to his work as a nuclear lobbyist whose fake environment group accepts secret corporate donations.

 Nuclear power/weapons connections are multifaceted, repeatedly demonstrated, disturbing and dangerous: